kylefantastic/phase-1/week-2/imgs/design-reflection.md

 #### What is your site's primary goal or purpose?
 What kind of content will your site feature?
 **My site primary goad is being my creative coding vitrine.
 Allowing users to interact with various kind of contents such as showing my work and my implication in the community:**

-1. Finest web works presented as products, maybe:
+**1. Finest web works presented as products, maybe:**

--> Websites
+  1. Websites

--> scripts
+  2. scripts

--> Css wizardries
+  3. CSS wizardries

--> applications
+  4. Applications

--> Design templates
+  5. Design templates
+  6. ...

-2. Link to blog article sumarry
+**2. Link to blog article sumarry**

--> posts summary -> post content
+  1. posts summary -> post content

-3. About me (img+text)  and link in order to get in touch with me:
+**3. About me (img+text)  and link in order to get in touch with me:**

--> Twitter
+  1. Twitter

--> Mail
+  2. Mail

--> Linkedin
+  3. Linkedin

--> Github?
+  4. Github?

 #### What is your target audience's interests and how do you see your site addressing them?
 Considering my site as a portfolio I’d say my audience is a mix of front-end designer, developers, business people and IT more largely community.